Back to Search Results

 Transvaginal ultrasound is an important component of the diagnosis.
 Sonographic criteria include an empty uterus, an enlarged barrel-shaped cervix, a gestational sac completely within the cervical canal with or without cardiac activity, peritrophoblastic Doppler blood flow to the cervix, and an absent “sliding sign” (the intracervical sac fails to slide along the cervical canal when gentle pressure is applied to the cervix with the vaginal transducer).
 The presence of cardiac activity or peritrophoblastic blood flow to the cervix helps to differentiate this condition from incomplete abortion.
 Once cervical pregnancy is thought likely, bimanual examination should be avoided.

 In patients who are hemodynamically unstable or fail medical management, surgical therapy is indicated in the form of dilation and curettage.
 In addition to UAE, options that may reduce the risk of hemorrhage include transvaginal ligation of the cervical branches of the uterine arteries, cervical cerclage, or intracervical vasopressin injection.
 Postoperative bleeding can often be controlled with tamponade using a Foley catheter, hemostatic sutures in the implantation site, UAE, bilateral uterine or internal iliac artery ligation, or hysterectomy.
 Data on future pregnancy outcomes after cervical ectopic pregnancy are limited.
-Hysterectomy may be considered as an initial option in women who have completed childbearing.
+Hysterectomy may be considered as an initial option in patients who have completed childbearing.

 Further reading:

-Original approval January 2014; Revised May 2017, Reaffirmed November 2018, Revised July 2020; Minor Revision January 2022
+Original approval January 2014; Revised May 2017, Reaffirmed November 2018, Revised July 2020; Minor Revision January 2022; Revised September 2023

 ********** Notice Regarding Use ************